Seasonal Affective Disorder (SAD)

 When does it start?

-The symptoms tend to start around September and last until April.
+The symptoms tend to start around September and can last until April.
 They are at their worst in the darkest months.

 What causes it?